Choosing Between Types of Business Structures For Tax and Liability Protection

 What Is a Corporation, Exactly?

-A corporation is a business structure that separates the role of the business owner from the roles of those who run the business.
-Shareholders own shares or stock in the company, while corporate officers that make up the management team run the business.
 If the shareholders own stock with voting rights, they can vote to select who serves as members of the board of directors, but those directors appoint the executives who run the company.
 The shareholders take a back-seat role, uninvolved in day-to-day operations.
 Of course, in a very small corporation, this could be one shareholder, one member of the board of directors, and one person who runs the company.

 But one person both owning and controlling a corporation must be especially careful to preserve limited liability.
-Otherwise, one person both owning and running a business looks like what lawyers call the corporation’s alter ego, like the corporation and the person are not separate.
+Otherwise, one person owning and running a business looks like what lawyers call the corporation’s alter ego, meaning that the corporation and the person are not separate.
 If a sole owner is really just the corporation’s alter ego, courts will pierce the corporate veil and allow business creditors to reach the owner’s personal assets.

 What Is the Difference Between a C-Corporation and an S-Corporation?